 V_effectiveness stands at 80%, while in the distribution view we can discern between three groups of operators that performed poorly (C), average (B), or well (A).

-What is perhaps the most valuable finding of all, however, is the fact that even among the top performing clients, there seems to be a significantly wide distribution in in-group validator effectiveness.
+What is perhaps the most robust finding here, is the fact that even among the top performing clients, there seems to be a significantly wide distribution in in-group validator effectiveness–commensurate to the picture that the aggregate distribution of validators along their effectiveness score paints.
 This is a strong hint towards the fact that client choice has only so much to do with validator performance.
 The remainder likely leans on the strength of the operator’s design choices!

 In this post, we developed a feature complete validator effectiveness methodology that is not only a strong predictor of ETH rewards achieved, but also takes into consideration a relative approach to scoring by normalizing scores.